jhpyle/docassemble/_docs/docker.md

   this.
 The default value is `/`.
 See the [`root`] configuration directive.
 * <a name="BEHINDHTTPSLOADBALANCER"></a>`BEHINDHTTPSLOADBALANCER`: Set
-  this to `true` if a load balancer is in use and the load balancer accepts connections in HTTPS but forwards them to web servers as HTTP.
+  this to `true` if you are using a load balancer or proxy server that accepts connections in HTTPS and forwards them to your server or servers as HTTP.
 This lets **docassemble** know that when it forms URLs, it should use the `https` scheme even though requests appear to be coming in as HTTP requests.
-See the [`behind https load balancer`] configuration directive.
+You also need to make sure that your proxy server is setting the `X-Forwarded-*` HTTP headers when it passes HTTP requests to your server or servers.
+See the [`behind https load balancer`] configuration directive for more information.
 * <a name="XSENDFILE"></a>`XSENDFILE`: Set this to `false` if the X-Sendfile header is not functional in your configuration for whatever reason.
 See the [`xsendfile`] configuration directive.